rgrove/textual-sulaco/README.md

 * Simple, clean design that emphasizes what you need and de-emphasizes what you don’t.

 * Doesn't overwrite any of your preferences.
-Wanna use a light UI with Sulaco?
+Want to use a light UI with Succinct?
   You can.
-Wanna change how nicknames or timestamps are formatted?
+Want to change how nicknames or timestamps are formatted?
 Great!
 The theme is unobtrusive.

 * Coalesces multiple consecutive messages from the same sender rather than displaying the same nickname over and over.